Libia Lobo Sardesai: Early life (1924–1954)

-Libia Lobo, known by the nickname of "Libby", was born on 25 May 1924 to a Catholic family in Porvorim, Bardez taluka, Portuguese Goa.
+Libia Lobo, known by the nickname of "Libby", was born on 25 May 1924 to a Catholic family in Porvorim, Portuguese Goa.
 Her family moved to Bombay some time in her childhood.
 She was friends with painter F. N. Souza in her childhood and they both grew up near Crawford Market.
 As a student, she was part of T. B. Cunha's Goan Youth League.
 She was its secretary from 1948 to 1950.

 She began her career as a translator and a "censor", working on deciphering cryptic letters written by Italian prisoners of war during World War II.
 She simultaneously completed a degree at Siddharth College of Arts, Science and Commerce, which was established by B. R. Ambedkar.
 Ambedkar himself expressed his pleasure during her admission process.
-It was in her college days that Lobo began contributing to the Goa liberation movement.
+It was in her college days that Lobo began contributing to the Goan independence movement.
 She was greatly influenced by M. N. Roy, who had been introduced to her by Nissim Ezekiel and other professors of hers.
 Lobo was later hired as a stenographer and a librarian at All India Radio (AIR), Bombay.
 She pursued a degree in Law while employed at AIR.